apache/cordova-docs/docs/en/edge/guide/getting-started/blackberry/index.md

 BlackBerry Smartphone (OS5-7)
 - `./cordova/run blackberry`

-Answer 'n' when prompted "Do you have a BlackBerry device connected to your computer? (y/n)"
+Answer "n" when prompted "Do you have a BlackBerry device connected to your computer? (y/n)"

-The application will be installed to the home screen of the simulator.
-Note, on BlackBerry OS 5 the application is installed in the Downloads folder.
+The application is installed to the simulator's home screen.
+Note that on BlackBerry OS 5, it is installed in the `Downloads` folder.

 7B.
 Deploy to Device (Windows and Mac)